Word equations in linear space: Space consumption

-Given a solution \solution{} of an equation we say that a variable $X$ is \emph{left blocked} if \sol X has at most one letter or the first or second letter in \sol X is new, otherwise a variable is \emph{left unblocked}; define \emph{right-blocked} and \emph{right unblocked} variables similarly.
-A basic-depfactor $D$ in $U$ (or $V$) is \emph{left-blocked} if in \sol U (or \sol V, respectively) there is at most one letter to the left of $\sup D$ or the letter one or two to the left of $\sup D$ is new, otherwise $D$ is \emph{left unblocked}; define \emph{right-blocked} and \emph{right unblocked} basic depfactors similarly.
+\subparagraph*{Strategy} Given a solution \solution{} of an equation we say that a variable $X$ is \emph{left blocked} if \sol X has at most one letter or the first or second letter in \sol X is new, otherwise a variable is \emph{left unblocked}; define \emph{right blocked} and \emph{right unblocked} variables similarly.
+Let an index $i$ be such that $\depint{i}$ is not a variable, then $i$ is \emph{left blocked} if in \sol U (or \sol V, respectively) there is at most two positions to the left of $\suppos(i)$ (and none of them is a position of a variable) or one of the letters on the positions one and two to the left of $\suppos(i)$ is new, otherwise $i$ is \emph{left unblocked}; define \emph{right blocked} and \emph{right unblocked} indices similarly.

+Note that $\suppos(i)$ contains only letters from the equation (as well as variables), so letters in $\sol U$ that were obtained from substitution for a variable are not included in it.